 Coordination with Cuyahoga County Communities

-A number of communities within Cuyahoga County have already completed or are in the process of completing Safety Action Plans, either using local funds or using funds provided through previous DOT SS4A grants.
+A number of communities within Cuyahoga County have already completed or are in the process of undertaking Safety Action Plans, either using local funds or using funds provided through other DOT SS4A grants.
 These communities include the Cities of Cleveland, Lakewood, Cleveland Heights, Euclid, Rocky River, and Independence.
 The Cuyahoga County Comprehensive Safety Action Plan will gather data for the County as a whole—including these jurisdictions—to identify a high injury network regardless of municipal borders.
 We will layer in local findings and recommendations from jurisdictional plans into one comprehensive plan that builds upon the work of individual municipalities.

 For more information on local Safety Actions Plans, please visit those community websites: